Antihistamine eye drops provide the fastest relief for acute eye allergy symptoms

 Contact lens wear during active eye allergies can worsen symptoms and trap allergens against the eye surface.
 Daily disposable lenses may be tolerated better than extended-wear options, but many people need to temporarily switch to glasses during severe allergy flare-ups.

 Primary care physicians can diagnose and treat most cases of eye allergies effectively.
-However, if symptoms persist despite treatment, involve vision changes, or occur alongside severe reactions like anaphylaxis, consultation with an eye specialist may be necessary for proper evaluation and specialized care.
+However, if symptoms persist despite treatment, involve vision changes, or occur with severe reactions like anaphylaxis, consultation with an eye specialist may be necessary for proper evaluation and specialized care.

 The Bottom Line